JoeThorntonLab/RH-RE_scanning/scripts/mutation_matrix_comparison/matrix_comparison.md

 ![](matrix_comparison_files/figure-markdown_github/pdfv_statdist-1.png)

-We can see that the probabilities of evolving each phenotypic at equilibrium are highly correlated.
+We can see that the probabilities of evolving each phenotypic at equilibrium are highly correlated and almost identical.

 Now, let's compare the probabilities of evolving each phenotypic outcome from EGKA after 3 mutation steps.